shubhamitradas/bert_optimization_strategies/README.md

   ![My Image](images/pinned-1024x541.jpeg)

+  As seen in the figure, pinned memory is used as a staging area for transfers from the device to the host.
+We can avoid the cost of the transfer between pageable and pinned host arrays by directly allocating our host arrays in pinned memory.
   Pinned memory is used to speed up a CPU to GPU memory copy operation (as executed by e.g. tensor.cuda() in PyTorch) by ensuring that none of the memory that is to be copied is on disk.
 Memory cached to disk has to be read into RAM before it can be transferred to the GPU—e.g. it has to be copied twice.
   More information on the [NVIDIA Blog](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/)